 Share Your Concerns

 Confronting an addict isn’t easy, but It is important to be open and honest with your partner about your concerns.
 Stay calm, be clear, and do not use accusatory language.
 There is a chance they will react negatively, but you may also open their eyes.

 Try to Get them Help

 Long-term alcohol abuse can have serious implications for your loved one and your relationship.
 Your partner needs help, but quitting drinking cold turkey is not only challenging but may also be deadly.
-Medical detox is often recommended and follow-up treatment helps to make sobriety last.
+Medical detox is often recommended and follow-up treatment, like alcohol counseling, helps to make sobriety last.
 Try to point your alcoholic partner in the right direction and give them the resources they need to get started.
 You can also contact our care team at Vertava Health Texas if you need help.